franciscoaguirre/cosmos-midterm/slides/presentation/markdown/blockchain_structure.md

 - Tendermint Core is the application-agnostic engine that handles the networking and consensus layers of a blockchain.
 - In practice, this means that Tendermint is responsible for propagating and ordering transaction bytes.
-- Tendermint passes transactions to the application through an interface called the ABCI (Application Blockchain Interface)
+- Tendermint passes transactions to the application through an interface called the ABCI (Application Blockchain Interface).
-- The state is updated by the application based on the messages received from Tendermint core
+- The state is updated by the application based on the messages received from Tendermint core.

 ---